rw9999/Security-notes/Chapter 1-9/Chapter 7/readme.md

 Q = xP

 Computer scientists and mathematicians believe that it is extremely hard to find x, even if P and Q are already known.
 This difficult problem, known as the elliptic curve discrete logarithm problem, forms the basis of elliptic curve cryptography.
-It is widely believed that this problem is harder to solve than both the prime factorization problem that the RSA cryptosystem is based on and the standard discrete logarithm problem utilized by Diffie–Hellman.
+It is widely believed that this problem is harder to solve than both the prime factorization problem that the RSA cryptosystem is based on and the standard discrete logarithm problem utilized by Diffie–Helman.

 ## Hash Functions